JSpeedie/G2ME-legacy/README.md

 ## Why it makes Glicko 2 Easier

-The issue with the current implementations of glicko provided is that they are just some classes and functions.
-This code saves player data in binary files (to reduce storage costs since they store every change in rating), takes bracket files as inputs and calculates the new glicko ratings for all the players.
+This is a complete implementation of glicko.
+This code saves player data in binary files (to reduce storage costs since they store every change in rating), takes bracket files (or even season files) as inputs and calculates the new glicko ratings for all the players.
+It also has features for outputting this data in meaningful ways such as a list of players from highest to lowest rating, being able to view a players records against all other players in the system or even a full table of record/matchup data.

-*It makes it very easy to simulate a tournament for glicko ratings*
+*G2ME makes it very easy to track players using Glicko 2 and very easy make use of the data stored by the program*